sainthiago/tool-base-analytics/README.md

 ## 📄 License

-MIT License - feel free to use this project as a starting point for your own applications.
+MIT License - feel free to use this project as a starting point for your own analytics applications.

 ## 🤝 Contributing